sofiajaramillo/DMS-code/2021-05-13-FinalProject.md

 I first started by making it so that the first creature gets set with a random hue every run.
 Then I wrote code so that every time the creature, or any other creature reproduced, the creature would pass down their hue, but with a difference of 10.
 So the next creature would have a lighter hue, therefore evolving.

 I also thought it would be cool for the hue to change in both directions, either add or subtract hue.
-So I created two types of food pellets, blacks and whites.
+So I created two types of food pellets, blacks and whites, that would do that exactly, subtract and add hue when eatten.

+I also thought about functionality a bit, so I proceded to code a start/play screen and a pause screen to facilitate the program.
+It took some if statements, and despite that the pause screen is still a bit iffy, it works for it's purpose.

 You would think that at some point I would implemement my important zoomnig in feature.